skw359/Journey/README.md

 <div align="center">
-  <strong>👋 Welcome to Journey, a powerful travel companion app designed for Apple Watch</strong>
+  <strong>👋 Welcome to Journey, the independent watch app for exploring your world.</strong>
 </div>

 <p></p>